 - 1. Cutting any class constitutes truancy and results in disciplinary action, even if the student is on campus, but not in class. - 2.
 Students who have been truant will not be allowed to make up any missed work during the time of truancy. - 3.
-The disciplinary consequence of truancy is no less than a one-day suspension and a Saturday detention.
-Senior ditch days are treated as truancies.
+The disciplinary consequence of truancy is no less than a one-day suspension and a Saturday detention. - 4.
+This policy does not sanction a senior ditch day.
+These are treated as truancies.